Caitlin Clark and Angel Reese hope to carry over college momentum to the WNBA

 NEW YORK (AP) — Caitlin Clark, Angel Reese and a deep WNBA draft class hope the momentum they created lifting women's college basketball to new heights carries over to the pros.

-“We’re not just basketball players, we’re super impactful to the community, the people around us, the little kids that look up to us, and being able to also be nationwide, everybody knows us everywhere we go,” Reese said.
+“We’re not just basketball players, we’re super impactful to the community, the people around us, the little kids that look up to us, and being able to also be nationwide, everybody knows us everywhere we go,” Reese said Monday night after the Chicago Sky selected the former LSU star with the No. 7 pick.
 “Our lives aren’t normal.
 We might get a little bit of normalcy going into the league now, but I’m just excited to be a trailblazer.
 I’m excited to be a part of history, and just continue to see the future, and I know it’s bright.”

-The league also had its most-watched Finals in 20 years that featured Las Vegas and New York.
-It was up 36% from the previous season.
-The league's attendance rose 16% — it's highest figure since 2018.
+The league also had its most-watched Finals in 20 years, which featured Las Vegas and New York and was won by the Aces.
+Viewership was up 36% from the previous season.
+The league's attendance rose 16% — its highest figure since 2018.
 Throw Clark into the mix and that number could grow exponentially.

-The potential impact of this class wasn't lost on WNBA Commissioner Cathy Engelbert.
+The potential impact of this draft class wasn't lost on WNBA Commissioner Cathy Engelbert.

 “I would be remiss not to mention the incredible excitement and energy for women’s basketball that this group has helped build,” she said.
 “It’s so clear that this draft class is entering the WNBA at an incredible time.
 We are witnessing a transformational moment in sports that we may not experience for generations.”

-Clark, who finished as the NCAAs all-time scoring leader, has helped bring millions of new fans to the game with her signature logo shots and dazzling passing ability.
-The Iowa star was a big reason why a record 18.9 million viewers tuned in to the NCAA championship game where South Carolina beat the Hawkeyes.
+Clark, who finished her collegiate career as NCAA Division I all-time scoring leader, has helped bring millions of fans to the women's game with her signature shots from the midcourt logo and dazzling passing ability.
+The Iowa star was a big reason why a record 18.9 million viewers tuned in to the NCAA championship game, which the Hawkeyes lost to unbeaten South Carolina.

 “It's still hard for me to wrap my head around,” Clark said of the ratings, which peaked at 24 million viewers for the title game.

-Clark, who grew up in Iowa, was happy to go to another basketball crazed state in Indiana.
+Clark, who grew up in Iowa, said after being chosen by the Indiana Fever with the No. 1 pick that she was happy to go to another basketball-crazed state.

 “I can’t imagine a more perfect fit, a better place for me to start my professional career, an organization that really just believes in women’s basketball and wants to do everything the right way,” she said.
 “So I couldn’t be more excited to get there.”